UtpalMattoo/XCS224U_NLP/README.md

-Stanford's Natural Language Understanding (NLU course XCS 224U) - part of the AI Professional Certificate program rel_ext_01_proj.ipynb goes with uploaded PDF.
+Stanford's Natural Language Understanding (NLU course XCS 224U) - part of the AI Professional Certificate program....... rel_ext_01_proj.ipynb goes with uploaded PDF.
 Starting cell that includes the method "glove_middle_featurizer" and the following cells in rel_ext_01_proj.ipynb is the custom code for the project (builds on earlier code).
 Included libraries in rel_ext_01_proj.ipynb were included/referred to as-is when needed